faustomilletari/TOMAAT/README.md

 * `{'type': 'volume', 'destination': field}`: instucts the client to build its interface such that the user can choose a volume, in MHA format, and place it in the field `field` of the POST request.
 * `{'type': 'slider', 'destination': field, 'minimum': a, 'maximum': b}`: instucts the client to build its such that the user can choose a value from a fixed interval [a, b] which will be expected to be in the field `field` of the POST request.
 * `{'type': 'checkbox', 'destination': field, 'text': UI_text }`: instructs the client to build an interface widget similar to a checkbox, to allow the user to pass a on/off type of variable which is expected to be in the field `field` of the POST request.
-* `{'type': 'radiobutton', 'destination': field, 'text': UI_text , 'options': ['UI_option1', 'UI_option2']}`: instructs the client to spawn a UI element similar to a radio button which allows the user to choose among multiple options, which will be passed to the server in the POST field `field`.
+* `{'type': 'radiobutton', 'destination': field, 'text': UI_text , 'options': ['a', 'b']}`: instructs the client to spawn a UI element similar to a radio button which allows the user to choose among multiple options, which will be passed to the server in the POST field `field`.
 These elements can be combined into a list as in this example:
 ```
 input_interface = \